MakerFaireLA/sitePlanJungle/README.md

 While the code is *very* pre-release at the moment, it is publicly available under the lGPLv3, so if you are so inclined, have a go.
 Feel free to contact me if you have questions or suggestions.
-I am the sole developer at the moment, but I'm not set on keeping it that way.
+I am the sole developer at the moment, but I'm not at all set on keeping it that way.

 - Keith